scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The *common header* contains important meta information including version number and the lengths of the header and payload.
 In particular, it contains flags that control the format of subsequent headers such as the address and path headers.
 For more details, see [](#common-header).

-The *address header* contains the ISD, AS and endpoint addresses of source and destination.
+The *address header* contains the ISD, SCION AS and endpoint addresses of source and destination.
 The type and length of endpoint addresses are variable and can be set independently using flags in the common header.
 For more details, see [](#address-header).

 The *path header* contains the full AS-level forwarding path of the packet.
 A path type field in the common header specifies the path format used in the path header.
 For more details, see [](#path-header).